last edited August 2015

 How exactly should household waste be dealt with?
 Including shit!

 The Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) part H6 specify that space must be allocated for recycling containers.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations part H6 specify that space must be allocated for recycling containers.

 The regulations also specify the distances for carrying waste and how far the storage should be from transport access.